 Once the beans have dried, they’re roasted in small batches for a unique and delicious coffee experience.

-You will not need to worry about making a coffee purchase of product that’s been sitting around for too long; your beans will be freshly roasted!
+You don’t need to worry about purchasing coffee that’s been sitting around for too long – your beans will be freshly roasted.

-Blue Horse Coffee is grown without pesticides or herbicides.
+Blue Horse Kona coffee is produced without the use of pesticides or herbicides.

 The mountainous conditions require that all planting, tending and harvesting be done by hand.

 After each harvest, these coffee fruits are washed, sorted and air dried prior to roasting, to be certain that the beans sold by Blue Horse are simply the best pick of each harvest.